nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 **2. Wrong Date Format**

-This happens if you enter the wrong format for the date, such as using `-` instead of `/`.
+This happens if you enter the wrong format for the date, such as swapping the month and day.

 ![](https://i.imgur.com/BWY4U4X.png)